mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/08/app-modernization-google-next-2020.md

 ---
 [![](https://storage.googleapis.com/gweb-cloudblog-publish/images/DevOps_BlogHeader_D_Rnd3.max-2200x2200.jpg)](https://storage.googleapis.com/gweb-cloudblog-publish/images/DevOps_BlogHeader_D_Rnd3.max-2200x2200.jpg)

-TL;DR There is a lot of content and sessions discussed in this blog article, in case you would like to know what are the top 4 sessions I found very insightful on an App Modernization standpoint, here you are:
+tl;dr: There is a lot of content and sessions discussed in this blog article, in case you would like to know what are the top 5 sessions I found very insightful on an App Modernization standpoint, here you are:
 - [An App Modernization Story with Cloud Run](https://cloud.withgoogle.com/next/sf/sessions?session=APP236#application-modernization) [[Youtube](https://youtu.be/KY4DozBVV1Y)], great journey from monolith (Windows VM) to microservices (serverless Linux Container).
 - [Building Globally Scalable Services with Istio and ASM](https://cloud.withgoogle.com/next/sf/sessions?session=APP210#application-modernization) [[Youtube](https://youtu.be/clu7t0LVhcw)], great definition of what's a service mesh.
+- [GitOps Workflows with GitLab and Anthos for Hybrid Cloud](https://cloud.withgoogle.com/next/sf/sessions?session=APP235#application-modernization) [[Youtube](https://youtu.be/npc08ggdTOw)], great session about GitOps in the context of multi GKE clusters managed via Anthos Configuration Management.
 - [Anthos Deep Dive: Part One](https://cloud.withgoogle.com/next/sf/sessions?session=APP316#application-modernization) [[Youtube](https://youtu.be/be_bXETvbuE)], great walkthrough of ACM, Anthos GKE (on GCP, on-premise on AWS) and Cloud Monitoring and Logging.
 - [Anthos Deep Dive: Part Two](https://cloud.withgoogle.com/next/sf/sessions?session=APP317#application-modernization) [[Youtube](https://youtu.be/jIkymJYsCR4)], great walkthrough of ASM and Cloud Run for Anthos.